![]() |

 How does one open the door to tomorrow

-when such tragedy occurs
+when such a tragedy occurs

 Yet, they move forward, even when memories